-It’s been long known that poor oral health correlates strongly with overall health.
-Those with periodontal disease are more likely to develop ailments like cardiovascular disease, diabetes, and osteoporosis.
-New studies are also now showing that a link may exist between gum disease and asthma.
+We all know poor oral health correlates strongly with overall health.
+If you have periodontal disease you’re more likely to develop ailments like cardiovascular disease, diabetes, and osteoporosis.
+New studies are also now showing a link may exist between gum disease and asthma.

 What the Research Says

-According to a study published by the Journal of Periodontology, dental caries drastically elevates a patient’s risk of developing moderate to severe asthma.
+According to a study published by the Journal of Periodontology, cavities drastically elevate a patient’s risk of developing moderate to severe asthma.
 The study consisted of a total of 220 participants, 107 from a control group, and 113 with a preexisting history of bronchial inflammation.
-After accounting for environmental and lifestyle factors, such as household income, education level, and body mass index, the results reveal a startling conclusion: patients with gum disease were roughly 500% more likely to develop asthma than their counterparts with good oral health.
+After accounting for environmental and lifestyle factors, such as household income, education level and body mass index, the results revealed a startling conclusion: patients with gum disease were roughly 500% more likely to develop asthma than their counterparts with good oral health.

-Having great oral health is no guarantee that you’ll remain asthma-free.
-Likewise, the presence of plaque and tooth decay doesn’t automatically mean that you’ll soon be using an inhaler.
-However, the findings do reinforce the fact that the state of your teeth and gums is an indicator of your overall state of health.
+Having great oral health is no guarantee you’ll remain asthma-free.
+Likewise, the presence of plaque and tooth decay doesn’t automatically mean you’ll soon be using an inhaler.
+However, the findings do reinforce the fact that the health of your teeth and gums is an indicator of your overall state of health.

 What You Can Do

-If you don’t already have a dentist, then please visit Mukilteo Dental Arts.
-Aside from general dentistry, the clinic also provides endodontics and oral surgery.
-Contact the center at (425) 276-7465 to book your first appointment.
+Aside from general dentistry, the doctors at Mukilteo Dental Arts also provide endodontics, cosmetic dentistry and oral surgery.
+Contact the center to book your first appointment.
 With studies indicating a correlation between gum disease and asthma, don’t needlessly elevate your risk of developing a malady that can be prevented.